 Since the TSA is a security agency, they have one of the most rigorous employee background checks in the country.
 Although many people may have undergone a background check as a condition for employment, the background check performed by the federal government and federal government agencies is far more thorough and intensive than the checks performed by private background check providers.

-Namely, the list of federal employment background check disqualifiers is lengthy.
+Namely, the list of disqualifiers on a background screening for a federal job is lengthy.

 The federal government background check is different from most private checks because of the reason that employees are screened.
 While a private employer will screen employees in order to limit risk and prevent potential lawsuits down the road, the federal government performs background checks to ensure that no one who could be a potential threat to national security is hired.